🧭

 Getting Around

-Everything you need to know🎟️ Ticket prices 2026 (BGN → EUR as of Jan 2025)
+Everything you need to know🎟️ Ticket prices 2026 (EUR)

 Single trip